znzsofficial/NClientV3/README.md

 6. Import your data in `Settings -> Import data`, choose the zip file you created in Step 3
    1. IMPORTANT: wait for the pop up message saying `Import finished`

+## Translate App

+You can help translate the Project by going to the Crowdin Project [here](https://crowdin.com/project/nclientv3/invite?h=33e3f83681ebaea1bf037ed157d2ea272410538).

+If your desired language is missing, write an issue, the language will be added.

 ## API Features

 - Browse main page